ygqygq2/turbo-print-var/docs/04-user-guide.md

 **Q: How do I change the log format?**

-A: Go to VS Code Settings (`Ctrl+,`) and search for "turbo-print-log".
+A: Go to VS Code Settings (`Ctrl+,`) and search for "turbo-print-var".
 You can customize:

 - Prefix symbol
 - Separator character